 Chapeltown was developed first and has large Georgian terraces, very large Victorian Villas and semi detached villas.
 Later it was filled in with high quality large Victorian terrace houses until it was later completed with smaller Victorian terraces, there is very little Twentieth Century building in Chapeltown.
 Chapel Allerton was primarily developed later than Chapeltown and comprises of smaller Victorian and Edwardian terraced housing, and larger 1920’s onwards semi-detached housing.

-When our house was built there were three main areas to North East Leeds.
+When our house was built in the 1880’s there were three main areas in North East Leeds.

-- Potter Newton was a very large old important name (Kirkstall Abbey had tiles made in Potter Newton.
+- Potter Newton was a very large old important area (Kirkstall Abbey had tiles made in Potter Newton.
 Potternewton got its name as it was where all the potteries were)

 - Buslingthorpe – where all the mills and tanneries were.
 It is now comprised of the Sheepscar interchange, bottom of Chapeltown, and Meanwood Road.
-Nobody lives here as it is all dual carriage way roads and modern industrial units
+Nobody lives there as it is all dual carriageway roads and modern industrial units

 - Bentley was the name for most of what we now call Meanwood (Meanwood is split between two postcodes LS6 and LS7)

 None of these areas have retained their names with the passion of Chapel Allerton or Chapeltown.
 They all make up the postcode LS7.

 Is Chapel Allerton on the march?
 Is Chapeltown as bad as its reputation ?
 Has Potternewton disappeared?